bluegreen-labs/weahtr_guides/README.md

 The guide will show up as a coloured line.
 Releasing your mouse button will drop the guide in place.
 You can undo mistakes using `CTRL-z`, or clearing the whole image of guides using `Image - Guides - Remove all Guides`.

-To save the guides go to `Image - Guides - weahtr Save guides ...` and select an output directory and filename.
+To save the guides go to `Image - Guides - weahtr Save guides ...` and select an output directory and manually enter a new filename if desired.
 The output data is a JSON file with the source filename and pixel coordinates of rows and columns.

 ![](plugin_use.gif)